Roshith93/100-days-of-code/r5-log.md

 ### DAY22 - FEB 14th 2021

 **Today's Progress** Started a small react project to refresh my skill on React.
 User can Sign in, Sign up, Create a project etc are the features

+### DAY23 - FEB 15th 2021

+**Today's Progress** Continued the React project.
+Added redux and implemented it on sign and signup page. added thunk to fetch data.added async-await to api call